-After these risk assessments are completed and reviewed, potential risk mitigation strategies are discussed as part of the team meeting, are based on the unique needs of the participant, and his or her family, and must ensure health and safety while affording a participant the dignity of risk.
-The CCS assists the participant and his or her team in the development of these risk mitigation strategies including back-up plans, which are incorporated into the PCP and service record.
+After these risk assessments are completed and reviewed, potential risk mitigation strategies are discussed as part of the team meeting, are based on the unique needs of the participant, and their family, and must ensure health and safety while affording a participant the dignity of risk.
+The CCS assists the participant and their team in the development of these risk mitigation strategies including back-up plans, which are incorporated into the PCP and service record.

-Once identified, the CCS will incorporate the individualized risk mitigation strategies including back-up plans into the PCP, in accordance with the participant's and his or her family's needs, goals, and preferences.
-Risk mitigation strategies may include: (1) participant, family, and staff training; (2) assistive technology; (3) back-up staffing plans; and (4) emergency management strategies for various risks such as complex medical conditions, identified elopement risk, or previous victim of abuse, neglect, and exploitation.
+Once identified, the CCS will incorporate the individualized risk mitigation strategies, including back-up plans into the PCP, in accordance with the participant's and their family's needs, goals, and preferences.
+Risk mitigation strategies may include: (1) participant, family, and staff training; (2) assistive technology; (3) back-up staffing plans; (4) emergency management strategies for various risks such as complex medical conditions, identified elopement risk, or previous victim of abuse, neglect, and exploitation; and (5) other strategies as identified through an approved Behavior Support Plan or Nursing Care Plan.

-In addition, all DDA-licensed service providers must have a system for providing emergency back-up services and supports as part of their policies and procedures, which are reviewed by DDA and Office of Health Care Quality (OHCQ).
-Emergency back-up plans are reviewed during quarterly monitoring to ensure strategies continue to meet the needs of the participant.
+In addition, all DDA-licensed and certified service providers must have a system for providing emergency back-up services and supports as part of their policies and procedures, which are reviewed by DDA and Office of Health Care Quality (OHCQ).
+Emergency back-up plans are reviewed by the CCS during quarterly monitoring to ensure strategies continue to meet the needs of the participant.